ciscoheat/haxedci-example/README.md

 	@role var amount : Int;
 }
 ```
 With this System Operation as our entrypoint, the `MoneyTransfer` Context is ready for use!
-Let's create two accounts, the Context, then make the transfer:
+Let's create two accounts and the Context, and finally make the transfer:

 #### Main.hx
 ```haxe